Menu

 Abstract:

-Evolution has tuned the nervous system of most animals to produce stereotyped behavioural responses to ethologically relevant stimuli.
-For example, female Drosophila avoid laying eggs in the presence of geosmin, an odorant produced by toxic moulds.
-Using this system, we now identify third order olfactory neurons that are essential for an innate aversive behaviour.
-Connectomics data place these neurons in the context of a complete synaptic circuit from sensory input to descending output.
+Evolution has shaped nervous systems to produce stereotyped behavioural responses to ethologically relevant stimuli.
+For example when laying eggs, female Drosophila avoid geosmin, an odorant produced by toxic moulds.
+Here we identify second, third, and fourth order neurons required for this innate olfactory aversion.
+Connectomics data place these neurons in a complete synaptic circuit from sensory input to descending output.
 We find multiple levels of valence-specific convergence, including a novel form of axo-axonic input onto second order neurons conveying another danger signal, the pheromone of parasitoid wasps.
-However we also observe a massive divergence as geosmin-responsive second order olfactory neurons connect with a diverse array of ~75 cell types.
-Our data suggest a transition from a labelled line organisation in the periphery to one in which olfactory information is mapped onto many different higher order populations with distinct behavioural significance.
+However, we also observe extensive divergence: second order geosmin neurons connect with a diverse array of 80 third order cell types.
+We find a pattern of convergence of aversive odour channels at this level.
+Crossing one more synaptic layer, we identified descending neurons critical for egg-laying aversion.
+Our data suggest a transition from a labelled line organisation in the periphery to a highly distributed central brain representation that is then coupled to distinct descending pathways.